-The mission of the Texas Health and Human Services Office of the Inspector General (OIG) is to protect integrity and ensure accountability in health and human services programs and protect the health and welfare of recipients of those programs, by identifying, communicating, and correcting activities of waste, fraud, or abuse in Texas.
-OIG is committed to fulfilling this mission, in part, by recovering inappropriate payments.
-As part of our multidisciplinary approach to fulfilling this mission, OIG is making a concerted effort to recognize providers who find problems within their own organizations, reveal (self-disclose) those issues, and return inappropriate payments.
+The mission of the Texas Department of Health and Human Services Office of the Inspector General (IG) is to protect integrity and ensure accountability in health and human services programs, and protect the health and welfare of recipients of those programs, by identifying, communicating, and correcting activities of waste, fraud, or abuse in Texas.
+The IG is committed to fulfilling this mission, in part, by recovering inappropriate payments.
+As part of our multi-disciplinary approach to fulfilling this mission, the IG is making a concerted effort to recognize providers who find problems within their own organizations, reveal (self-disclose) those issues, and return inappropriate payments.